awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. For **Email**, enter the email address of the individual who is to receive communications on behalf of the account\.
 This value must be globally unique\.
 No two accounts can have the same email address\.
 For example, you might use something like **mainapp@example\.com**\.

 1. For **IAM role name**, you can leave this blank to automatically use the default role name of `OrganizationAccountAccessRole`, or you can supply your own name\.
-This role enables you to access the new member account when signed in as an IAM user in the master account\.
+This role enables you to access the new member account when signed in as an IAM user in the management account\.
 For this tutorial, leave it blank to instruct AWS Organizations to create the role with the default name\.

 1. Choose **Create**\.
 You might need to wait a short while and refresh the page to see the new account appear on the **Accounts** tab\.
 **Important**